Why Your Belly Button Hurts: Causes and Treatment

 Treatment

-- Hospitalization: Severe cases often require hospitalization for pain management, hydration, and monitoring.
+• Hospitalization: Severe cases often require hospitalization for pain management, hydration, and monitoring

-- Surgery: In some cases, surgery may be necessary to remove gallstones or drain fluid collections.
+• Surgery: May be necessary to remove gallstones or drain fluid collections.

 14. Colon cancer